The Freeman (magazine)

-The Freeman (formerly published as The Freeman: Ideas on Liberty or Ideas on Liberty) was an American libertarian magazine, formerly published by the Foundation for Economic Education (FEE).
-It was founded in 1950 by John Chamberlain, Henry Hazlitt, and Suzanne La Follette.
+The Freeman (formerly published as The Freeman: Ideas on Liberty or Ideas on Liberty) is an American libertarian magazine published by the Foundation for Economic Education (FEE).
+It was founded as a print magazine in 1950 by John Chamberlain, Henry Hazlitt, and Suzanne La Follette.
 The magazine was purchased by a FEE-owned company in 1954, and FEE took over direct control of the magazine in 1956.

-In September 2016, FEE announced it would permanently end publication of The Freeman.
+In September 2016, FEE announced it would end print publication of The Freeman.
+It was relaunched on Substack as a digital magazine in June 2025.

 Background

 A number of earlier publications had used the Freeman name, some of which were intellectual predecessors to the magazine founded in 1950.

 The Freeman (1920–1924)

 From 1920 to 1924, Albert Jay Nock, a libertarian author and social critic, edited a weekly magazine called The Freeman.
 Nock's magazine was funded by co-editor Francis Neilson, a British author and former member of Parliament, and his wife Helen Swift Neilson, who was heir to a meatpacking fortune.
 The Neilsons had previously provided funding to The Nation when Nock was a writer there.
 Nock got fellow Nation writer Suzanne La Follette to join his new venture as an assistant editor, with Walter Fuller (the husband of Crystal Eastman) as managing editor.
 Other contributors included Conrad Aiken, Charles A. Beard, William Henry Chamberlin, John Dos Passos, Thomas Mann, Lewis Mumford, Bertrand Russell, Carl Sandburg, Lincoln Steffens, Louis Untermeyer, and Thorstein Veblen.
 La Follette revived the periodical as The New Freeman in March 1930, but the revival was discontinued a year later.